msyamkumar/cs220-f20-projects/p5/README.md

 ### Q20: How many years in the history experienced a hurricane that was faster than 150 mph?

-Pleas copy the following code to the `#q20` cell and reaplce the `???` with your code to answer this question.
+Pleas copy the following code to the `#q20` cell and replace the `???` with your code to answer this question.

 ```python
 year_list = []